Third Dynasty of Ur: A patrimonial state

 Cylinder seal of King Shulgi, Louvre Museum.

 The Ur III state followed a patrimonial system.
 The state was organized into a hierarchical pyramid of households with the royal household at the top.
 As described by Steinkeller it was a network of households linked together by mutual rights and obligations.
 All resources of the state were exclusively owned by the king and his extended family.
 All lower households were considered dependents of higher households and, ultimately, of the king.
 Inferior households contributed corvee labour to the royal household and received economic support, land, and protection in return.
 As explained by J.-P. Grégoire, the king of Ur "manages the empire as his personal household.
 Power and authority are highly personalized, so that the public sphere is difficult to separate from the private sphere.
 The state is identified with the palace, the palace administration is confused with the government.
 The sovereign's family plays a prominent role in public life and in state affairs."

 Households (e_{2} "house" in Sumerian; similar to Ancient Greek oikos) are very diverse: from the basic (nuclear) family unit of commoners, to the estates of wealthy members of the local elite, to the larger domains of the gods (temples), members of the royal family, and the king (the crown).
 The management of large institutions relies on the household unit, and this at all levels of the economy, for example with the family of Ur-Meme in the management of the temple of Inanna in Nippur and also the government of the province, or among the foresters of Umma, etc., where people work as a family and succeed each other from father to son.
 Positions in the administration or institutional fields would then be “patrimonialized” by certain families if they held them for a long period.

-The documentation suggests that most land belonged to temples and royalty, but it is possible that significant parts of the provinces were in the hands of less important, non-institutional houses.
-The connections between all these houses and the unifying role of the king's household make it difficult to distinguish between the "public" and "private" interests and activities of individuals.
-They could combine work for a temple, for the king, and also conduct more personal affairs.
+The documentation suggests that most land belonged to temples and royalty, but it is possible that significant parts of the provinces were in the hands of less important, non-institutional households.
+The connections between all these households and the unifying role of the king's household make it difficult to distinguish between the "public" and "private" interests and activities of individuals.
+They could combine services for a temple, for the king, and also manage personal affairs.